-The Term D Note, due December 18, 2006, was paid on that date.
 The Term F Note was paid on May 23, 2007.
 In connection with that payment, the Company agreed with LLCP to modify the terms for repayment of the Term E Note.
-Those modifications were (i) the maturity date of the Term E Note is extended to August 31, 2007, with half of its outstanding balance (\$7,500,000) due July 31, 2007, and (ii) the interest rate on the Term E Note is increased to 13.00% per annum.
+Those modifications were (i) the maturity date of the Term E Note that was extended to August 31, 2007, with half of its outstanding balance (\$7,500,000) due July 31, 2007, and (ii) the interest rate on the Term E Note was increased to 13.00% per annum.
 No fees were paid in connection with those modifications.

-All of the Company's indebtedness to LLCP is secured by a blanket security interest in favor of LLCP.
-The terms of the transactions between the Company and LLCP were determined by negotiation.
+The Company paid all outstanding indebtedness to LLCP on July 13, 2007.
+All of the Company's indebtedness to LLCP was secured by a blanket security interest in favor of LLCP, which was released in connection with repayment of all outstanding indebtedness.